The Universal One-Loop Effective Action with Gravity: Introduction

 Although a specific choice of coordinates can simplify the computation, our expansion is coordinate independent.
 Particularly, the question of the Fourier transform in curved spacetime is treated so as to obtain a diffeomorphism invariant expansion, whereas former approaches were mostly relying on a specific choice of coordinate, the Riemann Normal Coordinates (RNC), to define it \cite{Bunch:1979uk,Binetruy:1988nx,Parker:2009uva}.
 As a result, the method can also be used to obtain non-covariant results such as consistent gravitational anomalies.

 Another novelty of this paper is the derivation of a fermionic CDE in curved spacetime.
 Previous methods (heat kernel, CDE and more recently using the worldline formalism \cite{Bastianelli:2008cu}) always relied on a generic bosonic form of the functional determinant.
 It can describe the effective action after integrating out real and complex scalar fields, massless and massive gauge bosons, the spin-2 metric field, and even vector-like fermions.
 Despite its generic form, it cannot describe a chiral fermion, as was pointed out in \cite{Ellis:2020ivx}.
-For the first time, a chiral fermion in curved spacetime is integrated out within the functional approach.
-It leads to new renormalisable and non-renormalisable operators that were not computed before.
+For the first time, a chiral fermion in curved spacetime is integrated out within the functional approach in a universal form, and leads to new renormalisable and non-renormalisable operators that were not computed before.
+It also provides a new alternative to the use of Feynman diagrams.
+Besides the computational simplicity that is proper to the path integral approach with respect to the use of Feynman diagrams, it has the advantage of not needing to perturb the metric around a flat background, which significantly simplifies the calculations.

 Our result is the one-loop action in curved spacetime up to six dimensional operators in the bosonic CDE, and up to five in the fermionic CDE, given in a close form universal formula.
 Our systematic procedure can be used in practice to obtain much higher dimensional operators.
 This Gravitational version of the UOLEA should be significantly useful to study low energy consequences of the UV completion of gravity, or generical models including heavy degrees of freedom in gravity (see for example \cite{Nakonieczny:2018djb}).